Intermediate & Advanced

 # 2: "I have no sense of rhythm" or "I’m tone-deaf"

 Do you ever tap your foot or nod your head when you hear your favourite song?
 If so, you have already shown you have a sense of rhythm.
-As infants, we all come into the world nurtured to the sound of our mothers' heartbeats, and this conditions us to be sensitive to the rhythmic vibrations all around us.
+As infants, we all come into the world responding to the sound of our mothers' heartbeats, and this conditions us to be sensitive to the rhythmic vibrations all around us.
 What some of us lack are the listening skills required to reproduce these rhythmic patterns and the physical co-ordination to perform them.
 The good news is that these are skills which can be learned.

 When people say they think they are tone deaf, what they are usually describing is simply undeveloped ear-training.
 Again, this is a skill that can be learned.
 If you need a demonstration, re-read the last sentence out loud, enunciating any one word at a higher pitch (stress) than the others.
 Notice how the meaning of the statement changes according to where you place the stresses?
 If you understand this, you are not tone-deaf.